flet-dev/website/docs/tutorials/python-realtime-chat.md

 ### Keyboard support

-From the first releases of Flet framework care about keyboard support.
-We started from managing controls focus and and submitting forms on Enter, which are crucial.
-Key bindings/shortcuts are coming in the future releases.

 #### Focusing input controls

 All data entry controls have `autofocus` property which when set to `True` moves initial focus to the control.
 If there is more than one control on a page with `autofocus` set, then the first one added to the page will get focus.

 We set `autofocus=True` on a username TextField inside a dialog and then on a TextField for entering chat message to set initial focus on it when the dialog is closed.

-When a user click "Send" button or presses Enter to submit a chat message TextField loses focus.
+When a user click "Send" button or presses Enter to submit a chat message, TextField loses focus.
 To programmatically set control focus we used [`TextField.focus()`](/docs/controls/textfield#focus) method.

 #### Submitting forms on `Enter`